 A promotion results when a person moves to a position that is in a higher compensation band and assumes increased scope and responsibility.
-In some situations, a person may move to a position in the same compensation band and assume increased scope and responsibility.
-These situations are also considered promotions and may result in a salary adjustment.

-When an employee is promoted to a new position, the compensation will be reviewed, and consideration will be given to a promotional compensation increase.
-Promotional increases should result in a new salary for the employee that is at least equal to the compensation band minimum of the band to which he or she has been promoted.
-Typically, promotional increases will result in a new compensation that is within the first third of the compensation band to which the employee has been promoted.
+When an employee is promoted to a new position, the compensation will be reviewed, and consideration will be given to a promotional increase.
+Promotional increases should result in a new salary for the employee that is at least equal to the minimum of the market cluster to which he or she has been promoted and typically, within the first third of the market cluster to which the employee has been promoted.

 Job growth occurs when an individual is operating in their same position at a significantly higher level of responsibility or complexity.
-Increases for job growth typically occur within the current pay band.
+Increases for job growth typically occur within the current market cluster.

-5.6 SPECIAL SALARY ACTIONS
+5.6 Special Salary Actions